 Because the West Coast of the United States was not part of the Mālama Honua Worldwide Voyage, the Polynesian Voyaging Society and crew are looking forward to engaging with the California communities.
-While Hikanalia is sailing to California, Hōkūleʻa will remain in the Hawaiian Islands to complete the Mahalo, Hawaiʻi Sail.
+While Hikanalia is sailing the coastline of California, Hōkūleʻa will remain in the Hawaiian Islands to complete the Mahalo, Hawaiʻi Sail.
 The last time PVS sailed to San Francisco was for Hokulea’s 1995 California Voyage when thousands greeted the voyaging canoe as she sailed under the Golden Gate Bridge.